GinYang27/RetainPage/README.md

 I find it's the minified JS unglify $timeout --> a due to this error.
 So the solution is to avoid minifying .js to an incorrect format.
 Reference: https://stackoverflow.com/questions/15569168/injecting-service-to-directive
-I used another way, but we need notice that dependency injection in directive may cause minify error.
+I used another way, --> onFinishRender.$inject = ['$timeout'];
+but we need notice that dependency injection in directive may cause minify error.